steveseguin/AutoHotkey-Midi/README.md

 {
     ; if specificProcessCallback is set true
-    ; trigger only when the applicable process is front explorer_exe_MidiNoteOnC4(event) {
+    ; trigger only when the applicable process is front ; replace any spaces or "." in the process name with "_". explorer_exe_MidiNoteOnC4(event) {
         MsgBox("C4 on explorer.exe")
     }